 There have been no material changes to the Society's capital management processes.

-Society Eligible Own Funds at the reporting date amounted to £565m, an increase of £22m over the reporting period.
+Society Eligible Own Funds at the reporting date amounted to £475m, a decrease of £90m over the reporting period.
+This was primarily driven by negative investment returns in the Estate.